-The amount of work-related expenses you use to figure your credit cannot be more than:
+The amount of work-related expenses you use to figure your credit can't be more than:

-- 1. Your earned income for the year, if you are single at the end of the year, or - 2.
+- 1. Your earned income for the year if you are single at the end of the year, or - 2.
 The smaller of your or your spouse's earned income for the year if you are married at the end of the year.

-Earned income for the purpose of figuring the credit is defined under Earned Income Test, earlier.
+Earned income for the purpose of figuring the credit is defined under You Must Have Earned Income, earlier.